-I was trained in a close version to the classical CRV/Ingo approach in 1997.
-I was NOT trained by a Military CRV person from the Ingo Swann Lineage (that I know).
-It's been said to me by a prominent CRV teachers students from that lineage - 'Daz - what do you know of CRV, you were not trained by a military CRV'er?'
+I was trained in a close version to the classical (CRV)/Ingo approach in 1997.
+I was NOT trained by a Military person from the Ingo Swann Lineage (that I know).
+It's been said to me by a prominent (CRV) teacher from that lineage - 'Daz - what do you know of (CRV), you were not trained by a military CRV'er?'

-To this I say - well quite a bit actually, I have spent decade's extensively researching RV and CRV history, I was invited to and visited Ingo Swann in NY in 2011.
+To this I say - well quite a bit actually, I have spent decade's extensively researching RV and (CRV) history, I was invited to and visited Ingo Swann in NY in 2011.
 I have extensive archives of RV videos, books, articles, emails, audio, and papers from both the Star Gate archives (110,000 pages+) and from Ingo Swan's personal papers donated to the University of West Georgia.
-I also have over twenty years of continual CRV project work for most of the prominent researchers in the field.
-How many CRV trainers can say that they have continuously used CRV every week for well over two decades?
+I also have over twenty five years of continual (CRV) project work for most of the prominent researchers in the field.
+How many (CRV) trainers can say that they have continuously used (CRV) every week for well over two decades?
+How many generally just teach (CRV) for money.
+(Please Research your mentor diligently).

-I have now spent the good part of twenty four years and counting using CRV.
+I have now spent the good part of twenty five years and counting using (CRV).
 This use includes practice, client projects, operational use and more.
-Over this time I have found that learning the art of CRV is more about learning about oneself than anything else.
+Over this time I have found that learning the art of (CRV) is more about learning about oneself than anything else.
 You learn to recognise YOUR own internal psi processing mechanisms, quirks, and subtleties.
-So, yes I feel I can comment on CRV and its history.
+So, yes, I feel I can comment on (CRV) and its history.

 It's my current belief that ANY method will eventually teach you to Remote View.
-I do also believe that if you go down the CRV route, then the closest you can find to the Ingo Swann approach, IS the best way forward to remove some of the bad 'photocopy-like' artefacts that may have been added.
-Saying this, I have changed and personalised my approach to CRV from the military/Ingo version I was taught.
+Saying this I have changed and personalised my approach to (CRV) from the Ingo version I was taught and that some people still teach unchanged from 1984.

-I also truly believe that once the CRV (or any other method) has been fully learnt and ingrained in a sort of muscle memory, that a practitioner should allow themselves to adapt and form new tools, pathways and methods that suit THEM as a 'person' and their RV work.
-My personal belief is that IF a person is still using CRV as it comes 'out of the box' after a decade - then they just haven't grown as a Remote Viewer.
+I also truly believe that once (CRV) (or any other method) has been fully learnt and ingrained in a sort of muscle memory, that a practitioner should allow themselves to adapt and form new tools, pathways and methods that suit THEM as a 'person' and their RV work.
+My personal belief is that IF a person is still using (CRV) as it comes 'out of the box' after a decade - then they just haven't grown as a remote viewer.

-I know from my personal research that Ingo himself changed how he taught CRV past the 1980'sversion he taught the military (the basis for the 1986 CRV manual).
-Ingo also went on to also further develop 'technologies' he felt would further enhance Remote Viewing and he detailed these in some of his papers and letters.
-These were not official changes, but it shows that CRV was and is not a set thing stuck in the 80's.
+I know from my personal research that Ingo himself changed how he taught (CRV) past the 1981-84 version he taught the military (the basis for the 1986 (CRV) manual).
+Ingo also went on to also further develop 'technologies' he felt would further enhance Remote viewing and he detailed these in some of his papers and letters (available in the University of West Georgia).
+These were not official changes, but it shows that (CRV) was and is not a set thing stuck in the 80's.
 Nothing is static.